cksoftwaretech/wangfuk/EVIDENCE.md

 **🚨 Significance:**

 The Consultant (**Will Power/鴻毅**) actively used the Urban Renewal Authority's (URA) funding approval as a "Proof of Innocence" to silence resident doubts.
 Director **Wong Hap-yin** (黃俠然) claimed that obtaining the subsidy proved the process was legal.
-Forensic analysis of URA guidelines reveals this claim is a lie: URA approval is based on a paperwork checklist, not a forensic audit.
+Forensic analysis and insider testimony reveal this claim is a lie: URA approval is based on a paperwork checklist, not a forensic audit.
 It does not certify the integrity of the tender, only its procedural completion.

 **1. The Circular Logic:**
 *   **Wong's Claim:** "If the procedure was illegal or problematic, we wouldn't get this massive public funding."
 *   *The Trap:* The Consultant rigs the documents (scores, criteria), submits them to URA, gets approval based on the rigged docs, and then uses the approval to prove the docs weren't rigged.
 It is a self-validating loop of fraud.

-**2. "Smart Tender" is Not a Watchdog:**
+**2. "Smart Tender" as a Cartel Tool:**
-The "Smart Tender" system is marketed as an anti-bid-rigging tool, but its actual function is merely **administrative**.
-*   **No Veto Power:** The independent advisor gives an estimate but cannot stop the MC from choosing a contractor 50% above that estimate (as happened in Neptune Terrace).
-*   **No Forensic Power:** URA does not check if the "ISO Certificate" is real or if the "Litigation Record" is accurate.
-It relies entirely on the Consultant's professional integrity—the very thing that was missing.
+Industry insider "Mr. Chow" (Contractor) reveals that **"Smart Tender lowers owners' vigilance"**.
+*   *The Mechanism:* Cartels prefer Smart Tender projects because owners assume the URA is watching.
+This "false sense of security" reduces scrutiny, making it **"easier to operate"** for the cartel.
-*   **The "Post-Hoc" Criteria:** URA allowed the MC to finalize scoring criteria [*after* the EGM vote](#-e-cartel-2023-03-17-01-the-blank-cheque-tender-how-critical-scoring-rules-were-added-after-the-vote), proving its oversight was flexible to the point of negligence.
+*   *The Reality:* Smart Tender is administrative only.
+It has **No Veto Power** over bad choices and **No Forensic Power** to check fake certificates.
+It allowed the MC to finalize scoring criteria [*after* the EGM vote](#-e-cartel-2023-03-17-01-the-blank-cheque-tender-how-critical-scoring-rules-were-added-after-the-vote), proving its oversight was negligent.

 **3. The Liability Vacuum:**
 *   **URA:** "Independent advisor cannot replace the role and responsibility of the project consultant."